ess-dmsc/essdaq/README.md

 ### Updating the software

-Just run `./update.sh` and answer the simple questions
+Just run `./update.sh` and answer the simple questions (currently only for Ubuntu)

 ## Contributing